Carreau/phd-dissertation/parts/part4.rst

 the data implies finding the geometrical parameters we are interested in.

-We can test the ability to do this numerically by generating data, adding noise to it and try to recovering the parameter of the `ground truth`.
+We can test the ability to do this numerically by generating data, adding noise to it and try to recovering the parameter of the `expected signal`.

-By looking at the value of the correlation between the generated data and the model as a function of model parameters, we can check that the correlation value are maximal when the model center value correspond to the `ground truth` center value (Figure :num:`corr-fun-1`), and when the radius of the model liposome has the same radius in the model correspond to the radius in the generated data (Figure :num:`corr-fun-2`).
+By looking at the value of the correlation between the generated data and the model as a function of model parameters, we can check that the correlation value are maximal when the model center value correspond to the `expected signal` center value (Figure :num:`corr-fun-1`), and when the radius of the model liposome has the same radius in the model correspond to the radius in the generated data (Figure :num:`corr-fun-2`).